Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 <img width="2294" height="610" alt="image" src="https://github.com/user-attachments/assets/dc8584dd-5e99-4c85-8818-db378710ec20" />
 </DIV>

-* Revenue grew steadily throughout 2019 before experiencing explosive growth in 2020, reaching an all-time monthly high of $1.2M in December 2020.
+* **Revenue grew steadily throughout 2019 before experiencing explosive growth in 2020**, reaching an all-time monthly high of $1.2M in December 2020.
 This surge was largely driven by the COVID-19 pandemic.

 * **The macbook laptop, gaming monitor and apple headdhpones** were the main drivers of the revenue boost, products associated with home                entertainment and work from home equipmemnts